rjuju/rjuju.github.io/_posts/blog/2015-07-02-how-about-hypothetical-indexes.markdown

 {% endhighlight %}

-No surprise, a sequential scan is the only way to do.
+No surprise, a sequential scan is the only way to go.
 Now, let's try to add an hypothetical index, and EXPLAIN again:

 {% highlight sql %}